UA President Pat Pitney announces key leaders of Arctic Leadership Initiative

 “The Arctic Leadership Initiative will build pathways for future leaders who will influence the Arctic,” UA President Pat Pitney said.
 “The world is coming north, and Alaska needs leaders, advocates, and scholars who can help us drive our own future.
 This initiative will intentionally develop, elevate, and empower those people, and I am thrilled that the University of Alaska will be the tip of the spear in those efforts.”

-The President’s Arctic Professors named today are Dr. Larry Hinzman, Dr. Jeff Libby, and Dr. Erica Hill.
+The President’s Arctic Professors named today are Dr. Larry Hinzman, Jeff Libby, and Dr. Erica Hill.
 Each President’s Arctic Professor will receive salary support over the next two years as they devote their time, expertise, and acumen to the continued development of the initiative and other programs that increase the impact of UA’s Arctic activities.

 Erica Hill stands in front of a white wall Hinzman in a portrait, outside, wearing a winter jacket in front of snow Jeff Libby stands in a green field